 Supporting local authorities to prevent homelessness

 We are delighted to have secured funding from the Oak Foundation to partner with six local authorities in Wales.
 Our project will support the identification and development of local solutions to reduce the number of people 'falling out' of the Housing (Wales) Act legislation.

-The project will begin in January 2021 and we will share tools and findings on an ongoing basis.
+The project started in January 2021 and we will share tools and findings on an ongoing basis.
 Please get in touch at firstname.lastname@example.org if you would like more information.